shivangjhalani/multicoco/checkpoints/README.md

     ```bash
     python checkpoints/upload_checkpoints.py
     ```
+3. The script will first list the files it is going to upload.
-3. By default, it will upload to `ThefirstM/checkpoints`.
+4. By default, it will upload to `ThefirstM/checkpoints`.
 To upload to a different repository, use the `--repo_id` argument:
     ```bash
     python checkpoints/upload_checkpoints.py --repo_id "your-username/your-repo-name"
     ```